codalogic/exodep/README.md

     mkdir ${logs}
     rmdir ${tmp}

+## touch

+`touch` makes sure that a file of the specified name exists.
+Note that it will not create an parent directories in the named file path if they are not already present.
+The format is:

+    touch <file>

+For example:

+    rm alerts-made.txt
+    onalerts touch alerts-made.txt

 ## exec

 Causes a shell command to be executed.
 It's probably a good idea to use